DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Simulations

 \subsubsection{Learning}

-To stabilize RL, ERC~\cite{kobayashi2024revisiting} is employed in conjunction with DROP.
+To stabilize RL and make the experience replay available, ERC \citep{kobayashi2024revisiting} is employed in conjunction with DROP.
 Therefore, the learning conditions including the network architecture are basically based on the implementations in that literature.
-For example, by using AdaTerm~\cite{ilboudo2023adaterm} with its default setting (e.g. $\alpha=10^{-3}$) as an optimizer, the network parameters, $\theta$ and $\phi$, are learned robustly to the noise of (nonlinear) TD errors.
+For example, by using AdaTerm \citep{ilboudo2023adaterm} with its default setting (e.g. $\alpha=10^{-3}$) as an optimizer, the network parameters, $\theta$ and $\phi$, are learned robustly to the noise of (nonlinear) TD errors.
+In addition, each value function with $\beta_i$ (or $\eta_i$) ($i=1,\ldots,N$) is accurately estimated with the ensemble model \citep{kobayashi2023reward}, which has $K$ heads with trainable and randomly-fixed weights for computing statistic of their outputs.

-However, the use of the replay buffer is changed from the usual uniform sampling to PER~\cite{schaul2016prioritized} because the use of PER can emphasize optimism (and pessimism in this study), as indicated in the previous work~\cite{kobayashi2022optimistic}.
-In that case, the buffer size is set to 32 and the number of experiences to be replayed at the end of the episode is set to $1/8$ of the buffered data (a maximum size of 102400).
+However, the use of the replay buffer is changed from the usual uniform sampling to PER \citep{schaul2016prioritized} because the use of PER can emphasize optimism (and pessimism in this study), as indicated in the previous work \citep{kobayashi2022optimistic}.
+In that case, the batch size is set to 32 and the number of experiences to be replayed at the end of the episode is set to $1/8$ of the buffered data (a maximum capacity of 102400).
 In addition, as for the number of ensembles, $N$, and the range of optimism and pessimism, $\boldsymbol{\eta}$, in the critic, they are additional elements that appeared in this study and are tuned as shown in the next section.

 The overall learning conditions are summarized in Table~\ref{tab:param}.
 Note that hyperparameters used in the combined methods are left at their default settings unless otherwise explained.